axelhj/gl-game/README.md

 - Resolve collissions between multiple object (AABB-style shapes).
 - A mesh generator that uses a bitmap as the heightmap to produce a uniform "grid" or terrain (not optimized).
 - Captures the mouse and points the camera in relation to events.
+- Switched from CodeBlocks project to CMake with g++.
+Hard codes some compiler paths for Msys2 on Windows and specifies various compiler-flags and linker options explicitly which is not best practice for CMake or build tools in general.
+Committed-in build artefacts for dependencies which obviously would only work on windows.
+- Clangd (LSP server) support with G++ on Windows with compile_commands.json.

 # To run